 The two most common causes of headache are primary headaches:

 Less common causes:

-Less often, headaches are due to a less common primary headache disorder called cluster headache or to one of the many secondary headache disorders (see Table 1: Headaches: Some Causes and Features of Headaches).
+Less often, headaches are due to a less common primary headache disorder called cluster headache (see Cluster Headaches) or to one of the many secondary headache disorders (see Table 1: Some Causes and Features of Headaches).
 Some secondary headache disorders are serious, particularly those that involve the brain, such as meningitis, a brain tumor, or bleeding within the brain (intracerebral hemorrhage).

 Contrary to what most people think, eye strain and high blood pressure (except for extremely high blood pressure) do not typically cause headaches.